 Dream Beach Huts – Traditional, rustic, and dreamy, facing a stunning but remote beach.

 Balinese-owned and recently renovated, all the huts and bungalows are very comfortable and made of wood, with thatched roofs, funky outdoor bathrooms, and views of the ocean or the sandy gardens of pandanus and cactus.
-The 2-level huts contain 2 bedrooms and are ideal for families, while the most basic huts are a little too rustic.
+The two-story huts feature two bedrooms and are ideal for families, while the most basic huts are a little too rustic.
 The split-level infinity pool seems to blend seamlessly into the horizon and along with the restaurant/bar, offers heavenly panoramas of the powdery-white bay which is, however, too dangerous for swimming or snorkeling.
 So, a hotel shuttle bus transports guests to Mushroom Bay, with the island’s safest beach, and Jungutbatu, home to numerous cafés and shops and the port for speedboats to/from Bali.